 Located at the south end of town on Hillside Drive near the corner of Giinagay Way, the Urunga Wetland walk is a short 600-metre loop that takes you over the wetland waters where there was once an old Antimony mine that has now been regenerated into the species diverse sanctuary that it is today.

-There is some dirt track, however, the walk is free from hills or steps so suitable for those with accessibility needs.
+There is some gravel track, however, the walk is free from hills or steps so suitable for those with accessibility needs.

 There is a rest stop out on the water for those that want to take the time to soak in the surrounding bird and frog calls, or with a keen interest in nature photography.